tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Information Elements Acted Upon** dwc:footprintWKT
 * **Expected Response** COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty; otherwise NOT_COMPLIANT

 To formally express this Test in [RDF](<../../index.md#glossary_RDF> "Resource Description Framework - a W3C standard for modeling, interchanging, and linking structured data on the web.
-Hosts the namespace [rdf:](http://www.w3.org/1999/02/22-rdf-syntax-ns#)") we would need to add some more identifiers and structures, but the above are the key properties that define the Test and provide the information needed for an implementer to understand and implement the Test.
+Hosts the namespace rdf:") we would need to add some more identifiers and structures, but the above are the key properties that define the Test and provide the information needed for an implementer to understand and implement the Test.
 See the [Fitness For Use Framework Ontology: Concepts and Use](../guide/bdqffdq/index.md) document for details about the full formal structure.

 See also:
 * [Test Types](../guide/users/index.md#31-test-types-non-normative) in the User’s Guide.